MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceCannotChangeImageUrlOnUpdate

 **Description**
-The *ImageUrl* element cannot be updated.
+The image URL cannot be updated.

 ***